Sunscreen-tech/compiler_benchmarks/README.md

 ```

 ## AVX-512F
-Some benchmarks require an x86_64 processor with AVX-512F.
+Some benchmarks (specifically Cingulata and E3) require an x86_64 processor with AVX-512F.
 If you see "Illegal Instruction" when running one of these benchmarks, you aren't running on such a processor.

 You can readily lease such a machine in AWS, notably c7a.* and hpc7a.* EC2 instance types.